Chapter 12: Growth investing

 Right at the start of this chapter I mentioned that growth shares tend to have high price tags attached to them – such as high PE ratios.
 This can work out if the expected profits growth comes through, but what if it doesn’t?

 Back in the late 1990s and early 2000s people bought internet companies with PEs of more than 100 or with no earnings at all.
-When the companies concerned couldn’t produce the profits implied by the high prices paid for their shares their share prices collapsed.
+When the companies concerned couldn’t produce the profits implied by the high prices paid for their shares, share prices collapsed.
 Many companies went bankrupt.
 Even with the ones that survived, many investors still haven’t got their money back yet.

 Smaller company risks

 Smaller companies tend to be less established than bigger ones.
 Sometimes this means that they are less able to withstand setbacks such as a downturn in the general economy or the loss of a key customer.
-They may also find it harder to finance their businesses and pay more for doing so.
+They may also find it harder to finance their businesses and may pay more for doing so.

 There are also risks involved with buying the shares of smaller companies.
 Firstly, they can cost more to buy and sell.
 The difference between the buying and selling prices (known as the bid-offer spread) can often be high.
-It’s not uncommon to buy a share and find that that it would fetch 5% less than you paid for it straight away.
+It’s not uncommon to buy a share and find that it would fetch 5% less than you paid for it straight away.

 Small company shares can also be more difficult to buy and sell.
 This is because they can be more tightly held by large shareholders which means there isn’t a large pool of them on the market every day.
 This is known as low liquidity and is an important consideration if you need to sell in a hurry.

 Many smaller companies trade on the Alternative Investment Market (AIM) which is managed by the London Stock Exchange (LSE).
 Taken as a whole, AIM has performed badly over the ten years prior to writing.
-The AIM All-Share index has lost value in five of the last ten years and out-performed the FTSE 100 in only three.
-Reporting regulations are less stringent on AIM and there is less scrutiny of companies by City analysts.
-For these reasons, there is more likely to be occurrences of manipulated or even fraudulent accounting.

 Looking for growth companies with SharePad

-Using SharePad is an excellent tool to look for great shares.
-But it is not the only way.
-Good investment ideas can sometimes crop up in unusual places.
-For example, you might buy lots of things from a shop or a business on the internet because you really like what it sells and the prices it charges.
 The chances are that if you like it then others will as well.
-Sometimes by doing a bit of searching you can find out that the business is a public with shares on the stock exchange.
+Sometimes by doing a bit of searching you can find out that the business has shares listed on the stock exchange.
 Even better, very few big investors might not even know about it so you could have the opportunity to invest before the company starts to grow rapidly.

 Do you have the right mindset to be a growth investor?